becandoo/web-development-contract/contract_fanclub.md

 Although the language is simple, the intentions are serious and this contract is a legal and binding document between both parties.

+This contract is valid pending purchase of currently established buisiness.
+If purchase falls through, $200.00 cancellation fee will apply and contract will be null and void.

 ### The dotted line